 High tension Regal trebles paired with high tension basses.
-It’s the kind of combination that concert artists and advanced players prefer for optimal clarity bell-like tones overall.
-The bass strings are high tension silver plated copper basses as with most of Augustine variants.
+It’s the kind of combination that concert artists and advanced players prefer for optimal bell-like tone clarity overall.
+The bass strings are high tension silver-plated copper basses as with most of Augustine variants.
 At whatever level you are, if high tension is your thing, this is a great and reputed set to try out.
 Check out Augustine Regal Blues on Amazon.

 Augustine Regal Red